|SIYE Time:13:15 on 13th August 2022|

 ‘How many decades does it take?’
 I asked.

 Ginny chuckled.
-‘Come inside for a few minutes, Jacqui; we’ve just made a pot of coffee.
-You’ve met Fleur.
-Now that you’re here, you might as well meet the family.’
+‘Come in, Jacqui.
+I’ve just made a pot of coffee.
+You’ve already met Fleur, and now that you’re here, you might as well meet the family.’

-‘You’ll meet them next weekend, and if you have a coffee with us, James and Henry will have a little time together before you have to leave.
+Ginny waved my protests away.
+There was a smile in her eyes.
+‘You’ll meet them all next weekend and forewarned is forearmed.
+Come in, have a coffee, and that will give James and Henry a little time to play together.
+Henry’s the innocent party in this, unlike James.
 I’ll wait until after you’ve gone before I give James a piece of my mind,’ she said.
 ‘You’re right, Jacqui; this is a family party, and James had no right to ask anyone here, not even his new best friend.
-I wanted to have my family around for a meal before the housewarming party.’
+I wanted to have my family around for a meal, to show them the house before the party.’

 ‘I’m so sorry, Ginny,’ I said again.
 ‘But please don’t put all of the blame on James.
 I’m sure Henry played a part; he insisted on coming.
-I should have said no. I would have, but he was adamant, and he did say something to me on Friday outside school.
+I should have said no. I would have, but he was adamant, and to be far to him, Henry did say something to me on Friday outside school.
 I wasn’t paying any attention because Annie was desperate for the loo and you were busy with the invitations and…’

 ‘It’s fine, Jacqui, don’t worry,’ Ginny declared.
-‘It certainly sounds like something those two would cook up between themselves.’
+‘This certainly sounds like something those two would cook up between themselves.’

 I was grateful for her interruption; Mike says I talk rubbish when I panic and sometimes I think he’s right.
 I took a deep breath and collected my thoughts.